 Mama Roja invites patrons to quench their thirst with ice-cold glasses of sangria and to feast on border-style Mexican cuisine, all while overlooking the calm waters of Lake Hefner.
 Watch the sun set as you begin your meal with Mexican Loaded Queso that combines refried beans, perfectly seasoned ground beef, sour cream, guacamole and pico de gallo.
 You can’t go wrong with spinach enchiladas, Mama’s hand-rolled chimichangas or a chile relleno stuffed with fajita chicken and black beans.
 Street tacos, Baja-style ceviche and a signature swirl of margarita and sangria round out the offerings at Mama Roja.

 Los Cabos Mexican Grill & Cantina in Broken Arrow infuses the traditional flavors of Mexico into modern dishes.
 With an extensive menu and an emphasis on fresh seafood, this popular Mexican restaurant goes bold with Tex-Mex dishes with a twist - savor their Mexican lasagna for layers of ranchero chicken, chipotle puree, three different cheeses and sliced jalapenos.
 With an upscale design, their outdoor cabana bar has live entertainment every day.
 Relax and listen to local musicians while sipping on an Original CaboRita made with gold tequila, orange liqueur and sweet and sour for an evening of relaxation.
-You can also savor Los Cabos flavors at two other locations in Jenks and Owasso.
+You can also savor Los Cabos flavors at locations in Jenks and Owasso.